d-EScape/Domoticz_iDetect/README.md

 * Tags can also be configured individually

 Configuration syntax
-There are several ways to configure some settings, but only on value will be use.
+There are several ways to configure some settings, but only one value will be used.
 Priority is taken by (high to low):
 * New style configuration
 * Old style configuration
 * Global setting (corresponding field on the plugin’s settings page)